-Following consultation with residents, the project Vision is to convert the signal box into a museum as an educational resource for school children and adults alike.
+Following consultation with residents, the project will convert the signal box into a museum as an educational resource for school children and adults alike.
 It will contain memorabilia, pictures and descriptions associated with history of the railway that opened in 1889, and show the major impact it had on the development of Chorleywood and Metro-land.

 Meet the team